Play like Brené

 This course is suitable for people who’ve done some improv before.
 If you are totally new to improv it would be best to start with our beginners improv course first.

 Every Monday for 5 weeks from Monday 28th June 2021.
-BOOK
+SOLD OUT

 Every Wednesday for 5 weeks from Wednesday 13th January 2021.
 SOLD OUT